 Over the years the Zen Center has received many requests for recipes.
-Here are a few of the most-asked-for.
-Recipes were originally written to serve 25-55 people and have been cut down to a more manageable family size.
+Here are a few of the most requested.
+The recipes were originally written to serve 25-55 people and have been cut down to a more manageable family size.
 Enjoy!

-An alternate to tofu with tahini sauce, served at sesshin.
+An alternate to tofu with tahini sauce, often served at sesshin.

 OVEN-BAKED MISO GLAZED TOFU WITH RED PEPPERS

 1/2 sweet red pepper, sliced into thin strips

 1 tablespoon ginger, minced

 1 tablespoon honey